NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Vrock.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
-    desc: "`pf2:r`  If the vrock is flying and a creature triggers an attack of opportunity, the vrock can make 2 Strikes with its talons against that creature instead of 1 Strike.\n"
+    desc: "`pf2:r`  If the vrock is flying and a creature triggers an attack of opportunity, the vrock can make 2 Strikes with its talons against that creature instead of 1 Strike.\n\n* * *\n"

   - name: "Peace Vulnerability"
     desc: "  A vrock's wrath is the heart of their essence, and forcing peace upon them wrenches at their soul.
 If they fail a save against [[Spells/Calm|Calm]] or a similar effect forcing them to be peaceful, a vrock takes 4d6 mental damage."